Skip to main content

 Data to be downloaded

-All pages of the Confluence space you specify are to be downloaded to the knowledge base, excluding comments and attachments.
+All pages of the Confluence space you specify are to be downloaded to the knowledge base, excluding comments.
 There is no option to download only certain pages or exclude specific pages.

 caution